F-Haferkorn/ogis-cxxloop-examples/future-cpp-loop/ogis-cpp-loop.examples/README.md

   contains similar fnctions like ascishapes.cpp, but uses FOR(;;) instead of LOOP()-compounds.

 - matrix_io.hpp
-    contains functions to print native double 2D-Arrays (matrices) of given size.
+    contains functions to print native double 2D-Arrays (matrices like double a[M][N]) of given size N x M.
 - matrix.hpp
-    header-only functions to operate on the matrcies as descrtibed above.
+    header-only functions to operate on the matrcies as descrtibed above using LOOP-compounds.
 - example_matrix.cpp
     example calls to the functions of  matrix.hpp and matrix_io.hpp. is invoked by main.cpp.